def324/sunside/README.md

 Sunside is heavily inspired by [sunflight.org](https://sunflight.org) — it’s a fantastic tool and deserves the credit for popularizing this “sun side seat” visualization.

-At the time of writing, sunflight.org appears to be unavailable, so this project exists as a lightweight alternative that keeps the idea alive (and open source).
+As of December 2025, sunflight.org appears to be unavailable.
+If/when it comes back, it’s worth using — it’s a great reference implementation.
+This project exists as a lightweight alternative that keeps the idea alive (and open source).

 ## What it does